Zero stage: Improved overall pressure ratio

-So if the "Non-Dimensional" Speed of the original compressor is to be maintained, increasing $T_3 \,$ increases $N_2 \,$.
+So if the "non-dimensional" Speed of the original compressor is to be maintained, increasing $T_3 \,$ increases $N_2 \,$.
 This implies an increase in both the blade and disc stress levels.

 If the original shaft speed is maintained, then the increase in pressure ratio and mass flow from adding the zero stage will be severely reduced.

-Although the above equations are written with zero-staging an HP compressor in mind, the same approach would apply to an LP or IP compressor.
+Although the above equations are written with zero-staging an HP compressor in mind, the same approach would apply to an LP or intermediate-pressure (IP) compressor.